lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 }
 ~~~

+To ensure that the nonce request and response messages are associated with the subsequent
+request and response messages used to transmit the CSR, the same (D)TLS session SCHOULD be used.

 ## EST over Secure CoAP {#EST-coaps}

 If the nonce request and nonce response message content is transferred via